Insurance Agents and Brokers

 Insurance brokers represent the applicant, and help the applicant to find the right insurance company at the best price.
 Businesses use brokers because they often have special insurance requirements, such as employee benefits.
 A broker can help them develop an insurance plan and write the policy, then find an insurance company willing to take the risk.
-Because brokers work in the field every day, they are familiar with many insurance companies, and what kind of risks they are willing to insure.
-Thus, the broker can match the applicant to the insurer—field underwriting.
+Brokers working in the field every day are familiar with many insurance companies, and what kind of risks they are willing to insure.
+Thus, the broker can match the applicant to the insurer — field underwriting.

 Brokers are also needed to provide a market for surplus lines.
-Surplus lines are any type of insurance that is not offered by any insurer that is licensed to do business within the state, and the business must be placed with a nonadmitted insurer, which is an insurer that is not licensed for that state.
-This need arises because there is a need for some types of insurance or for a certain amount of coverage that is not provided by any insurance company licensed to do business in the state.
-When coverage is not available by insurers licensed in that particular state, state law allows the placement of that business with a nonadmitted insurer, through the services provided by a surplus lines broker, who is a broker licensed to place business with nonadmitted insurers.
+Surplus lines are any type of insurance not offered by any insurer licensed to do business within the state, so the business must be placed with a nonadmitted insurer, which is an insurer not licensed for that state.
+Nonadmitted insurers provide some types of insurance or certain amounts of coverage not provided by any insurance company licensed to do business in the state, so state law allows the placement of that business with a nonadmitted insurer, through the services provided by a surplus lines broker, who is a broker licensed to place business with nonadmitted insurers.

 Differences Between Insurance Brokers and Agents